YEP Registration is open! Register YEP Main Page

 How old do I have to be to participate in YEP?

-Participants must be at least 16 years old by June 1, 2020, to participate in a work experience.
+Participants must be at least 16 years old by June 1, 2023, to participate in a work experience.
 The YEP Workshops are open to all applicants, 14 and older.
 The Workforce Center also operates the WIOA Youth Program for young adults, age 14-24.
+Camp HYPE is available for those age 15.
 The WIOA Youth Program offers additional services beyond work experience, for those with barriers to education and employment.
 Please click here for more information on the WIOA Youth Program.

 What documents are required to participate?